The Two RV Gypsies: Full-Time RVers

 Gateway Arch

-The two RV went up into the Gateway Arch to get views from the tiny windows shown below.
+The Two RV Gypsies, Lee and Karen Duquette went up into the Gateway Arch to get views from the tiny windows shown below.
 This was the second time they have been inside the Arch.
 To see the other photos (very different from these), use the link at the bottom of this page, but be sure to return to this page afterwards.
 That link also has photos of other things in this area that the two RV Gypsies did not see this time.
+It is best to finish any page on this website before visiting elsewhere.

 windows in Gateway Arch

 Below: The stairway from the top of the Arch back down to the elevators.
-Each of the 8 elevators has 5 seats inside, really close together.
-The door to the elevator was only 4-feet high and the inside walls of the elevator were curved.
+Each of the 8 elevators had 5 seats inside, and they were really close together.
+The door to the elevator was only 4 feet high and the inside walls of the elevator were curved.
 There was not much head-room, and it was extremely crowded with 4 people seated inside.
 (It can seat a 5th person).
 The elevator journey took about 4 minutes.

 Lee Duquette on the Arch Stairway